epfl-ada/ada-2021-project-wasps/README.md

 ## Proposed additional datasets
 ### Topics analysing
+During our analysis we found that most poplular source is New York Times.The shape of NY is 84%.
+In the course of our work, we selected quotes from NY and divided them into topics.
-During our analysis we found that the proportions of 10 the most fasmous topics in New Your Times is :
+The proportions of 10 the most fasmous topics in New Your Times is :
 ![Screenshot](figures/topics_proportions.png)

 ### Wikipedia parsing